Best Business Loans for Small Businesses

 Overall, the product's good reputation and a large number of pleased consumers make Tide a formidable competitor.
 They have taken over Funding Options and now have access to a wealth of financial knowledge inside the company.

-Tide Business Loans is a very new business, therefore it might be difficult to find negative reviews from consumers who have actually used the product.
+However as it is such a new business, it may be difficult to find many reviews from customers who have used these loans.

 2. Capital on Tap

-If you’re looking for an alternative to working directly with a bank lender or a high APR lender, Capital on Tap might be a good option for you.
+If you’re looking for an alternative lender to the traditional banks, Capital on Tap might be a good option for you.
 This is a credit card rather than a loan, but the concept is the same.
 You’re borrowing funds from a provider and paying them back with interest.

 In addition, there is no annual fee, which means the APR and the payments you make are clear, with no added expenses to worry about.